-The years roll on and Valve still remains silent about the elusive-yet-desperately-wanted Half Life 3.
+The years roll on and Valve still remains silent regarding Half Life 3.
 Despite consistent clamour from fans, Gabe Newell and co remain silent on a new Half Life game.

 We don’t even know if we’ll get a “Half Life 2 Episode 3” or not, and with every major press conference or awards show, we’re met with further disappointment preceded by the briefest glimpse of hope that maybe, just maybe, this could be our year.

 Valve recently announced it is developing three new titles for VR that are going to be far more than creative experiments.
 Could one of these dream projects be Half Life 3?
 We can only hope, and perhaps we’ll catch a glimpse of it in the near future.

 Related: Xbox One X

 We’re now a decade removed from Half Life 2: Episode Two, could we get a “10th anniversary” special announcement?
 Unlikely, but once again 2017 gives us another excuse to be hopeful of something, anything, crawling out of Valve HQ.

 For now, here’s everything we know about Half Life 3, which as you’d expect, isn’t much.

 Half-Life 3 Release Date — When is it coming out?